7 ARKK Stocks With Technical Support And Upside Potential

 Suttmeier said Tesla Inc (NASDAQ: TSLA) also held a critical support level at around the $600 level.
 He said the bounce suggests Tesla could rally at least to its next resistance level between $780 and $804.

-Suttmeier said the charts of ARKK holdings Teradyne, Inc. (NASDAQ: TER), Pure Storage Inc (NYSE: PTSG) and Paypal Holdings Inc (NASDAQ: PYPL) also suggest a technical bounce could be just around the corner.
+Suttmeier said the charts of ARKK holdings Teradyne, Inc. (NASDAQ: TER), Pure Storage Inc (NYSE: PSTG) and Paypal Holdings Inc (NASDAQ: PYPL) also suggest a technical bounce could be just around the corner.

 Benzinga’s Take: Suttmeier’s bullish technical analysis of these seven stocks suggests short-term upside.
 However, Bank of America also has Buy ratings on six of the seven stocks mentioned as well, suggesting potential for more than just short-term trades.
 The lone exception is Neutral-rated Tesla.